AD 284: Countdown

 But in AD 284, Diocletian was crowned emperor of Rome.
-A decade later, soon after Simon set up his own home, Diocletian set loose the demons of hell on the Church.
+A decade later, soon after Mark set up his own home, Diocletian set loose the demons of hell on the Church.
 The persecution lasted less than a decade, but it was the worst that Christians had ever experienced.
 And Mark and his wife Lydia were caught right in the middle.

 They had a choice.
 They could give up their faith and live.
 Maybe even prosper.

 Or they could stand firm.
 And probably die…